-This article was first published in January of 2019
+This article on the events of 2020 was first published in January of 2019

 My mother began her career by teaching in a one room country school.
 She would arrive soon after sunup and start the fire in an iron wood stove.
 She pulled the rope to ring the bell and her 12 students ran inside and took their seats.
 They ranged in age from 5 to 13.
 After 45 years of teaching, she told me this was the favorite part of her entire career.
 The kids were not separated.
 So the older kids helped teach the younger ones and that way each young student had a tutor, she said.
 The older kids learned how to become mentors.
 They found delight in their roles; they enjoyed being there and they learned the rewards of helping others.
 It is easy to romanticize those days.